2025 Berlin Congress Videos Now Available!

 Madrid, Spain

-The IPTA Outreach Committee is delighted to announce the winners of its 2025 Outreach Fellowship.
-All are pediatric transplant focused and working within the framework of the Declaration of Istanbul.
+The IPTA Outreach Committee is delighted to announce the winners of its 2025 Outreach Fellowship!

 Dr. Veronica Sahuanay